 We may earn money or products from the companies mentioned in this post.

 The taste of quinoa is nutty, earthy and delicious.
 It pairs well with flavors like dried cranberries, walnuts, sweet potatoes and acorn squash, just to name a few.
+Coconut quinoa pairs well with grilled fish or chicken breast, as well as with shrimp.
+It’s the perfect side dish or served as a light lunch.

 What is Quinoa?